electronstudio/raylib-python-cffi/docs/_sources/RPI.rst.txt

 Option 1: Binary wheel
 ----------------------

-We have published binary wheels compiled for 64-bit Raspberry OS 12 Bookworm in X11 mode.
+We have published binary wheels compiled for 64-bit Raspberry OS 12 Bookworm in Wayland/X11 mode.

 ::

     python -m pip install --break-system-packages raylib

-Alternatively there is a DRM wheel called ``raylib_drm`` to use the framebuffer without X11.
+Alternatively there is a DRM wheel called ``raylib_drm`` to use the framebuffer mode.
 You can't have both wheels installed at once.

 If it doesn't work, or you're not on Bookworm/Trixie, or you're 32 bit, you will need to compile your own raylib.
 See below.